nicolasboulay/ghash/README.md

 and 1.0, to create an image using 2 julia fractal curves mixed together and a 4 colors gradient.

+Option "-9" will create a new image using sha3 and bcrypt as image parameter.
+This enable the use of the 2 images as a strong visual hash.

 ## example

 $ echo "Hello world!" | ghash -o helloworld.png